FAQ – Frequently Asked Questions About Dual Citizenship

-If you are considering the benefits of gaining Italian citizenship for yourself and your descendants, these frequently asked questions may help you with your decision.
+If you are wondering how to obtain dual citizenship or considering the benefits of Italian citizenship for yourself and your descendants, these frequently asked questions may help you with your decision.

 Why Should I Seek Italian Dual Citizenship?

-The advantages are many, and include the right to live and work in the EU indefinitely, access to high-quality health care and education opportunities, travel and do business in many EU countries without a visa, voting in EU elections, and buying property in (or transporting personal goods to) Italy without excessive fees.
+The advantages are many, and include the right to live and work in the EU indefinitely, access to high-quality health care and education opportunities, travel and do business in many EU countries without a visa, voting in EU elections, and buying real estate in (or transporting personal goods to) Italy without excessive fees.
+Your eligibility for Italian citizenship opens many doors.

 Am I Eligible for Italian Citizenship?

 Determining if you qualify for Italian citizenship will teach you much about your family history and offers several paths to achieve this goal.
-You may qualify by birth, by marriage, or by descent.
-We have more details here and a pre-screening questionnaire you can fill out online in just a few minutes to see if you are likely to qualify.
+You may qualify by birth or citizenship by marriage, or obtain citizenship by descent if you are of dual nationality.
+We have more details on Dual Citizenship on our site and a pre-screening questionnaire you can fill out online in just a few minutes to see if you are likely to qualify.

 How Do I Apply for Italian Dual Citizenship?

+Are you wondering how an American can become an Italian citizen?
 Many people who would qualify simply do not know how to obtain dual citizenship.
-The application process, vital record searches, and translations required may seem daunting, but assistance is available through our program to help you succeed in acquiring your Italian citizenship.
+The application process, historical records, vital records searches, documents, and translations required may seem daunting, but assistance is available through our program to help you succeed in acquiring your dual citizenship.
+Italy does allow dual citizenship for those who qualify.

 Where Do I Apply for Italian Citizenship?

-You and your family members will need to apply with the Italian Consulate that has jurisdiction over the area where you reside.
+You and your family members will need to apply with the Italian Consulate that has jurisdiction over the state or USCIS district where you reside.
 If you have more than one residence, you must declare one to be your primary residence and submit your application to the correct Consulate for your region.
+You can only apply in Italy if you reside there and are seeking citizenship by residency.

 What Documentation Is Required?

-An Italian dual citizenship application will require, at a minimum, birth certificates for yourself and your parents, proof of permanent residence, and a naturalization records search for your direct Italian ancestor or spouse which will establish your right to citizenship.
+A dual citizenship application will require, at a minimum, birth certificates for yourself and your parents, divorce or death certificates, proof of permanent residence, and a naturalization records search for your direct Italian ancestor or spouse which will establish your right to citizenship.
+If your ancestor or spouse renounced citizenship when they naturalized, you might not qualify.
+Obtaining the right documentation is part of the cost of Italian citizenship.

 Can Supporting Documentation Be Submitted in English?

-Many of the required documents for your dual citizenship application, including birth, marriage, death, divorce, and naturalization records must be translated to Italian by a certified translator.
+Many of the required documents for your dual citizenship application, including birth, marriage, death, divorce, and naturalization records must be translated by a certified translator.
 Those which are notarized or legalized must be authenticated by Apostille, which is an internationally recognized form of legal authentication.
+Apostille services are another part of Italian dual citizenship costs.
 If you need experienced Italian citizenship help, we offer all the services you need to complete these necessary steps.

 Will I Need to Learn to Speak Italian?

-If you are eligible for Italian citizenship by marriage or residency, you will need to attain an adequate knowledge of the Italian language—level B1 of the CEFR.
-If you are applying for citizenship by descent or bloodline, you are not required to speak the language, although of course it is highly encouraged for new citizens.
+If you are eligible for Italian citizenship by marriage or residency, you will need to attain an adequate knowledge of the language—level B1 of the CEFR.
+If you are applying for citizenship by descent or bloodline, you are not required to speak the language—although, of course, it is highly encouraged for new Italian citizens and those traveling to Italy.

 Can Multiple Family Members Apply Together?

 In many cases where families reside in the same household, they may apply together.
-Certainly you can include your children in your own application if you are eligible for Italian citizenship.
-Other family members who are under the jurisdiction of a different Consulate will need to file separate applications as appropriate.
+Certainly you can include your children in your own application if you are eligible for dual citizenship.
+Other family members with American citizenship who are under the jurisdiction of a different Consulate will need to file separate applications for recognition of their Italian citizenship.

 How Long Does It Take to Obtain Italian Dual Citizenship?

-It may take up to 18 months or more to complete the process once your application is accepted by the Italian Consulate with jurisdiction in your area.
+It may take up to 18 months or more to complete the process once your application is accepted by the Consulate with jurisdiction in your area.
 The best way to complete the process in the shortest possible time is to submit a complete and correct application the first time, with all supporting documentation in order.
+You can complete your Italian passport application after your citizenship is granted.

 What Responsibilities Will I Have as an Italian Citizen?

-Becoming a dual citizen will not affect your US citizenship or limit your rights in any way.
+Becoming a dual citizen will not affect your US citizenship, prevent you from using a US passport, or limit your rights in any way.
 Serving in the Italian military is voluntary and not required for you or your children.
 If you do not choose to live in Italy, you will be required to register with the AIRE, which is an official registry of Italian citizens who reside abroad.
-This status allows you access to services from the Italian Consulate, including the ability to obtain an Italian passport if you desire.
+This status allows you access to services from the Italian Consulate.

 When Can I Obtain an Italian Passport?